-Engine is based on foot step planning (see section 2.1).
-Previously the output of the XABSL behavior, i.e. the motion speed vector, has been used to generate those step patterns.
-Since XABSL has no knowledge about the planned footsteps much information about the motion is lost.
-Therefore a basic behavior has been introduced allowing the trajectory planning to be done by the walking engine which has much better control and feedback about the executed motion.
-The motion request has been adapted accordingly to accept a target position and orientation and different XABSL $go_to$ commands have been implemented to cover common motion tasks.
+To overcome those limitations and ultimately to achieve more precision and speed in positioning close to the ball, a more advanced approach to path planning has been done for the Nao Devils' robots for RoboCup 2010.
+The utilized Dortmund Walking Engine is based on foot step planning (see section 2.1).
+In 2010, a basic behavior has been introduced to XABSL allowing the trajectory planning to be done by the walking engine which has much better control and feedback about the executed motion.
+The motion request has been adapted accordingly to accept a target position and orientation and different XABSL go_to commands have been implemented to cover common motion tasks.